 For independent schools judged inadequate on integrated inspections

 Following an inadequate overall judgement for both the education and the boarding/residential provision, the lead inspectors will discuss and agree action in a case review.
-The education lead will usually complete the Form A in the case of an independent school.
-The DfE decides what further action is required and commissions Ofsted to carry this out.
+The education lead completes Form A about the education provision and the social care inspector will complete Form A for the care inspection.

 Following a further inspection, if progress is good, Ofsted will agree the date of the next full inspection with the DfE.
 The timescale will be agreed with the DfE, but should be no more than 2 years after an inadequate judgement at a boarding school and within the annual cycle for a residential special school.
 The timing of the next inspection must be based on a risk assessment and recorded in the inspection database.